adriendelsalle/jhub-on-kubespray/README.md

 `kubectl` has been installed by Kubespray on master nodes of your cluster and configuration files saved in root home directory.

-If you want to access the cluster API from another computer on your network, install first kubectl.
+If you want to access the cluster API from another computer on your network, install `kubectl` first.

 ``` bash
 curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl